 Highlights of 2018

-- On 2 August 2018, JBS USA supported Marshalltown recovery with US$ 1 Mn investment
+- On 2 August 2018, JBS USA supported Marshalltown’s recovery with a US$ 1 Mn investment

 - On 24 April 2018, JBS USA named Lance Kotschwar head of ethics and compliance for the company’s operations in the US, Canada, Mexico, Europe, Australia, and New Zealand

-- On 11 April 2018, JBS USA committed to reduction of greenhouse gas emissions, water, electricity and natural gas as part of company’s first sustainability report
+- On 11 April 2018, JBS USA committed to the reduction of greenhouse gas emissions, water, electricity, and natural gas as part of the company’s first sustainability report

 Highlights of 2019

-- On 29 May 2019, JBS USA announced approximately US$ 100 Mn investment at Grand Island Beef production facility
+- On 29 May 2019, JBS USA announced an approximately US$ 100 Mn investment at the Grand Island Beef production facility

 - In April 2019, JBS USA officially opened the Colorado state university campus US$ 20 Mn state-of-the-art facility